Arnold275/Arnold275.github.io/_posts/2021-02-14-freedeck_case.md

 ---
-Response/Achievments:
+Response/Achievements:
-- My Freedeck Case created positive Feedback from the Freedeck-Team and it got included in the official Freedeck-Wiki.
+- My Freedeck Case created positive feedback from the Freedeck-Team and it got included in the official Freedeck-Wiki.
-- Multiple requests, to produce a Cases for people without a 3D Printer.
-If the request came from people inside of Europe, I was able provided this service on a "pay what you think it's worth it to you" base.
+- Multiple requests to produce cases for people without a 3D Printer.
+If the request came from people inside of Europe, I was able provided this service on a "pay what you think it's worth to you" base.
-- Provided in depth support and guidance for people trying to print the Case or got general questions, via <a href="https://discord.com/invite/sEt2Rrd"> Discord</a>.
+- Provided in depth support and guidance for people trying to print the case or got general questions via <a href="https://discord.com/invite/sEt2Rrd"> Discord</a>.